martinsolent/bdats_2/docs/study_days.md

 **Data Analyst**- 3rd Year (Level 6) Teaching Starts: Thursday 25th September 2025

+{: .note }
+> **Week 1 -** In the Industrial Consulting Project module, there is no physical class.
+You will need to watch the video lectures before Week 2.
+For now, just come straight to the Data Science class at 1pm

 | Module                    |                            Tutor                            | Study Day |    Time     | Room  |
 | ------------------------- | :---------------------------------------------------------: | :-------: | :---------: | :---: |
 | COM617 - Industrial Consulting Project  | Martin Reid                                   | Thursday  | 10:00-12:00 | JM412 |
 | COM618 - Data Science                   | Taiwo Ayodele                                 | Thursday  | 13:00-16:00 | JM312 |

 **Cyber Security** - 3rd Year (Level 6) Teaching Starts: Tuesday 23rd September 2025

+{: .note }
+> **Week 1 -** In the Industrial Consulting Project module, there is no physical class.
+You will need to watch the video lectures before Week 2.
+For now, just come straight to the Cloud Computing class at 11am

 | Module                                        |                            Tutor                             | Study Day |    Time    | Room  |
 | --------------------------------------------- | :----------------------------------------------------------: | :-------: | :--------: | :---: |